LiarPrincess/VSCode-Swift-syntax-highlighting/extension_html/README.md

 ### User defined `#` count

-Ideally we would have our own settings where users can select how `#` count corresponds to the highlighted language.
+Ideally, we would have our own settings where users can select how `#` count corresponds to the highlighted language.
 For example:

 |# count|Language|
 |-------|--------|